bomonike/bomonike.github.io/ap-compsci.md

 <a href="#LowCodeApps">H. Use low-code systems to develop apps</a>

-Links are to the <a href="#BigIdeas">"Five Big Ideas"</a> covered/tested in the AP CSP curriculum and exam.
+> The aim is not to make learners "super pro users".
+The strategy is to, <strong>while demonstrating how</strong> to use various applications, we <strong>analyze</strong> each product based on the <a href="#BigIdeas">"Five Big Ideas"</a> covered/tested in the AP CSP curriculum and exam:

    * <a href="#CreativeDevelopment">Big Idea 1: [Creative] Development</a>
    * <a href="#DataAnalysis">Big Idea 2: Data & [Analysis]</a>